Let’s face it, 2020 weddings are having a tough moment.

 Adventure elopements are a way to celebrate without high contamination risk

-There is still a lot that is uncertain about this strain of coronavirus, but scientists are confident in a few facts:
+There is still a lot that is uncertain about coronavirus, but scientists are confident in a few facts:

 - It is difficult to spread the virus when people are six feet apart.